Learn to Meditate the Hard Way

-Please note, that although I am describing them as distractions, it is not to say they are wrong methods or not useful; they can be incredibly effective tools in achieving relaxed and altered states, and I’ve used them many times.
+Please note that although I am describing them as distractions, it is not to say they are wrong methods or not useful; they can be incredibly effective tools in achieving relaxed and altered states, and I’ve used them many times.
 Eventually, though, it became the regular path for me, as it was an easy way to relax and quiet the mind to some degree.
 It produced inferior results, and over time I lost the discipline that I once had for achieving deep meditative states.

 How to Meditate the Hard Way

 A common form of traditional meditation is to sit in a quiet place without any distractions—no guided meditation, sounds, or music—just yourself.
 Keep your focus on your breath.
 Follow it deep into your lungs and back out as you exhale.
-Your breathing doesn’t have to be forceful; it can at times become shallow—just let it flow.
+Your breathing doesn’t have to be forceful; it can sometimes become shallow—just let it flow.

 At times, you will face the boredom and the chaos of your mind directly.
 The body will rebel with all its discomforts that it will throw at you, but you will persevere and resist.
-If you are new to meditation, that battle often starts before you meditate, the mind finds reasons why you should put it off for another day.
+If you are new to meditation, that battle often starts before you meditate; the mind finds reasons why you should put it off for another day.
 The truth is that when you don’t want to meditate—that’s the best time to do it!
 Even if only for a short time, you at least build up some discipline over your mind.

 Beware of thoughts, such as “Maybe I’m not doing it right” or “It’s not working.”
 Every time you are meditating, it is working!
 Your mind will bring up any of your problems, in one form or another.
-Recognize them, accept it and then let it go.
+Recognize them, accept them and then let it go.